 If you want to send me a Technics board for repair from outside the UK

-please DO leave me your email address on my answerphone.
+please DO leave me your email address on my answerphone / voicemail.

 See CONTACT page for instructions – then I can email you my address.